 Brands need to think about how each piece of content serves its readers.
 Does it entertain?
 Solve a problem?
 Is it fact-checked?

-In a recent August 2019 blog post, Google recommended running a core algorithm audit by assessing the following four areas:
+In a recent August 2019 blog post, Google recommended running a core algorithm audit by assessing the following four areas.

-- Content and Quality: Content and quality guidelines are designed to favor original, high-quality content that offers comprehensive, insightful information.
+Content and quality guidelines are designed to favor original, high-quality content that offers comprehensive, insightful information.

 - Does the page include a compelling title and description, and do they match up with the body content?